 Key mitigation measures

-The Group’s quality assurance functions are centered on the Global QA Head, who reports directly to the President and guides quality assurance activities in each region.
-Specifically, the Global Quality Assurance Committee, regular and ad hoc Global Product Council and other quality assurance bodies discuss critical quality-related issues reported by key regional subsidiaries, evaluate quality performance at newly selected manufacturing sites, regularly assess product quality, review the activities of global taskforces established to address specific issues, and monitor issues identified in audits and progress with related response measures.
+The Group’s quality assurance functions are centered on the Global QA Head, who reports directly to the President and collects and shares information about quality assurance activities in each region for prompt decision making.
+Specifically, the Global Quality Assurance Committee, regular and ad hoc Global Product Council, and other quality assurance bodies discuss critical quality-related issues reported by regional control functions, evaluate quality performance at newly selected manufacturing sites, regularly assess product quality, review the activities of global taskforces established to address specific issues, and monitor issues identified in audits and progress with related response measures.
 The Group has also established a global, independent specialist audit unit to reinforce product quality audits within the Group and at contractors.
-In addition, the Group is introducing an electronic Quality Management System (eQMS) to appropriately manage and utilize large volumes of quality assurance information on a global level and to drive continuous improvements in processes and reliability.
-With eQMS, key quality management processes (education and training, document management, deviation, complaints, corrective and preventative actions, modifications, change control, audits, etc.) are all managed electronically.
+In addition, the Group has completed introducing an electronic Quality Management System to appropriately manage and utilize large volumes of quality assurance information on a global level and to drive continuous improvements in processes and reliability.
+With eQMS, key quality management processes (education and training, document management, deviation, complaints, corrective and preventative actions, modifications, change control, audits, manufacturing site management, etc.) are all managed electronically.

 Details of risks and expected main impacts

-In cases where detailed, accurate demand forecasts in various regions are impossible; where it is impossible to maintain supply capacity with the Group’s proprietary plants or through cooperation with contract manufacturers and other suppliers; where market supply and demand fluctuates significantly due to the supply difficulties of other companies; or in other cases, stable supplies of the Group’s products could be impeded, and resulting factors such as delays in drug launch schedules or adjustments of product shipments could erode trust in Kyowa Kirin as a pharmaceutical company or depress revenues, among other things.
+In cases where detailed, accurate demand forecasts in various regions are impossible, particularly where market supply and demand fluctuates significantly due to the supply difficulties of other companies; where it is impossible to maintain supply capacity due to compliance violations in the supply chains, such as the Group’s proprietary plants, contract manufacturers, or other suppliers of raw materials, or disaster damage, stable supplies of the Group’s products could be impeded, resulting in factors such as delays in drug launch schedules or limited shipments of product that could erode trust in Kyowa Kirin as a pharmaceutical company or depress revenues, among other things.

 Key mitigation measures

-The Group is implementing sales and operations planning (S&OP) to optimize the entire supply chain.
-S&OP is being used to increase the accuracy of demand forecasting by rapidly identifying changes in product sales and needs, and to achieve a supply-demand balance and enable quick adjustments in line with business plans.
-The Group has visualized demand for global strategic products using a supply-demand planning system.
-In addition, to respond to spikes in demand and tight supply-demand conditions, the Group is expanding its network of contractors, investing in Group plants, rolling out digital technology to enhance manufacturing operational efficiency, and increasing headcount and upgrading training systems in the production and quality assurance divisions.
+The Group is implementing sales and operations planning (S&OP) to increase the accuracy of demand forecasting by rapidly identifying product sales and trend in needs responding to changes in external environments, and to achieve a supply-demand balance and enable quick adjustments in line with business plans.
+The Group formulates a BCP, reviews a safety stock holding policy in accordance with risks, implements self-inspection required in the industry, sets and monitors objective stable supply indicators, and visualizes demand using a supply-demand planning system.
+In addition, the Group is expanding its network of contractors, investing in proprietary plants, rolling out digital technology to enhance manufacturing operational efficiency, and increasing headcount and upgrading training systems in the production and quality assurance divisions.

 Risks Related to the Management of Suppliers and Contractors